Add animations to your documents to bring them to life.

-- To delete a custom easing, select it and press the minus (-) button.
+- To delete a custom easing, select it and press the Delete button.

-- To duplicate an existing easing, select it and press the plus (+) button.
+- To duplicate an existing easing, select it and press the Add (+) button.
 The selected values will be used for the new custom easing.

 - To copy a custom easing from one document to another, select it and choose Copy Easing from the action menu.
 Then, choose Paste Easings in the other document.
 It is possible to copy all easings by choosing the Copy All Easings menu item.

-To see easing names in the Timeline, select Show easing names in the timeline in the Preferences.
-It is a useful feature if you use a lot of easing presets.
+By default, easing names are shown in the timeline.
+To hide them, select Show easing names in the timeline in the Preferences.

 You can scrub the animation by dragging the Playhead in the Timeline.
 This is the fastest way to see how your animation looks.